weston-bailey/ts-webpack-html-template/README.md

 # 📦 TypeScript Webpack Vanilla Html Boilerplate

-This is template code to serve up a vanilla html website using node.js and webpack, and typeScript.
+This is template code to serve up a vanilla html website using node.js, webpack, and typeScript.
 The advantage being modules, typeScript, and all nodejs features are easily supported and are transpiled to vanilla js.

 ## Getting started